-(Based on the story told by Clarissa Pinkola Estes, who was told that story by a woman named Mary Uukalat.)
+(Retelling from the story told by Clarissa Pinkola Estes, who was told that story by a woman named Mary Uukalat.)

 When he reached his little snow house, finally at peace and happy, imagine his horror when he lit the oil lamp, and saw her all tangled in the net, like a little snow ball.
 One heal over her shoulder, one knee inside her rib cage, one foot over her elbow.
 A little time passed as he watched her, and he could not say later what it was, perhaps the firelight softened her gentle feminine features, or maybe it was the fact that he was a lonely man.
 But as if suddenly, a feeling of some kindness came into his breathing.
 Slowly he reached out his hands and, using words softly like a mother to her child, he began to untangle her from the fishing net.

-All night he stayed up, untangling her, until all her bones were laid gently on the floor, where he even laid some fur in between them as if to keep her warm.
+All night he stayed up, untangling her, until all her bones were laid gently on the floor, where he even laid some fur in between them, as if to keep her warm.
 He even used some of his own hair to keep the fire burning longer.
 The entire time, the poor girl didn’t move, didn’t show him any signs she still had life inside her, for she feared he’d throw her over a cliff like her father once did, but that this time, her bones will be broken forever and she’ll never be able to return again.

-Love is a Skeleton Woman.
+Sometimes love is a Skeleton Woman.

 This story is so rich in symbolism and meaning that I’d need a whole essay to share my thoughts and feelings about it.
 Of course Estes has an amazing chapter all dedicated to it, and the transformation of life-death-life that takes place for every lover in the relationship as it shifts through its various phases.
 So if you are interested, I highly recommend her book Women Who Run With the Wolves where she talks in length about the story, and shares many other stories and wisdoms too.